MeshFEM/catamari/docs/quickstart.rst

     samples[sample_index] = dpp.Sample(maximum_likelihood);
   }

+Like Catamari's sparse-direct solver, by default, the DPP sampler dynamically chooses between a right-looking multifrontal method and an up-looking simplicial approach based upon the arithmetic intensity of the factorization.
+This default strategy can be overridden by modifying the :samp:`catamari::LDLControl::supernodal_strategy` member variable of the control structure from its default value of :samp:`catamari::kAdaptiveSupernodalStrategy` to either :samp:`catamari::kSupernodalFactorization` or :samp:`catamari::kScalarFactorization`.

 A full example of sampling a DPP from a scaled negative 2D Laplacian is given at `example/dpp_shifted_2d_negative_laplacian.cc <https://gitlab.com/hodge_star/catamari/blob/master/example/dpp_shifted_2d_negative_laplacian.cc>`_.

+..
+[ChenEtAl-2008] Yanqing Chen, Timothy A. Davis, William W. Hager, and Sivasankaran Rajamanickam, Algorithm 887: CHOLMOD, Supernodal Sparse Cholesky Factorization and Update/Downdate, ACM Trans.
+Math.
+Softw., 35(3), Article 22, October 2008.
+DOI: http://10.1145/1391989.1391995

 ..
 [GeorgeEtAl-2006] Alan George, K.H.
 Irkamov, and A.B.
 Kucherov, Some properties of symmetric quasi-definite matrices, SIAM J. Matrix Anal.
 Appl., 21(4), pp. 1318--1323, 2006.
 DOI: https://epubs.siam.org/doi/10.1137/S0895479897329400